ThomasLearns/sensor-gui/README.md

 Only sensors that match the sensor type and the sensor id will be jammed.

+There is currently a 60 seconds in milliseconds time limit on the jamming button and a 1 second gap indicates button release currently implemented.
+Further button presses/holds will not jam the GUI upon restart.
+Numbers can be changed upon future considerations.

 ### Project Structure

 The sensor GUI is an **electronjs** application.